Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 For gear, you’ll want to use the Toussaint Knight’s Steel Sword and Aerondight with the Severance runeword, Nilfgaardian Guardsman’s Gauntlets, and Manticore gear (with Levity glyphword enchant) for the remaining armor slots.
 This is all light armor (thanks to Levity) that goes along with the Cat School Techniques skill.

 We recommend using the wyvern decoction (which also builds up attack power if you don’t get it, a perfect pair for Bloodbath) and the ekimmara decoction, alongside the superior tawny (to help keep Quen up) and swallow potions.
-Superior blizzard is another good option since it slows down time to help you dodge and also gives unlimited stamina at 3 adrenaline points.

-Bombs are also a good idea to use for this build since they help you build up hits and deal with more annoying enemies like arachnids, especially ones like Samum that stun.
+Bombs are also a good idea for this build since they help you build up hits and deal with more annoying enemies like arachnids, especially ones like Samum that stun.
+You can also drop the strength training skill for arrow deflection to further help you avoid damage.

 Tips For Making Your Own Builds